Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

   Considering that FreeBSD has a massive collection of ports I wouldn't have minded not being able to fetch distfiles for unmaintained ports or those that have non-free licenses.
-But not being able to automatically fetch a distfile that is later needed to build xorg was a big issue for me.
+But not being able to automatically fetch a distfile that is later needed for build Xorg was a big issue for me.
 - The FreeBSD handbook is pretty good; but the last two operating systems I tested were NetBSD and OpenBSD which have superb documentation; I would rank the FreeBSD below.
 For example, some of the documentation is not in the